 Please call 617-732-9300 as soon as you realize you may be late for your appointment.
 We understand that unforeseen circumstances may arise, and we will do our best to accommodate you while respecting the needs of those patients who were on time for their appointments.
 Unfortunately, at times it may be necessary to reschedule your appointment should you arrive late.

 Brigham and Women's Hospital accepts most insurance plans.
 Please contact your insurance company to ensure that your physician is in your approved network and the service you receive is a benefit covered by your insurance plan.

 All services performed will be billed in two components: 1) one bill from Brigham and Women’s Physician Organization (BWPO) for the professional (MD) component of your visit, and 2) one bill from Brigham and Women’s Hospital for the facility/staff support component of your visit.
 If you have an out-of-state insurance plan, we recommend that you contact your insurance company in advance to discuss whether they will cover both parts of the bill.
 Once bills are issued, please contact the phone numbers on the bills you receive if you have any further questions or concerns regarding payment.

-After office hours, you may call 617-732-9300 and press option #6 to page your doctor.
+After office hours: call 617-732-9300 and press option #6 to page your doctor.
 (If your doctor is unavailable, the page will automatically be sent to the covering doctor on call.)

 For medical emergencies: dial 911.